Contact Us 1-800-596-4880

 1 Each value represents a percentage.

-If a percentage is not defined, it defaults to -1, which indicates that no requirements are defined for said level so the build will not fail due to low coverage.
+If a percentage isn’t defined, it defaults to -1, which sets no requirements for said level so the build doesn’t fail due to low coverage.

-If you define coverage levels but set the property failBuild to false, and then the levels are not reached, a warning shows up in the MUnit coverage summary:
+If you define coverage levels but set the property failBuild to false, and then the levels aren’t reached, a warning shows up in the MUnit Coverage summary:

 ===============================================================================